 This is the VOA Special English Agriculture Report.

-Liberia say tens of millions of caterpillars are destroying crops and polluting waterways in the country's agricultural centers.
+Officials in Liberia say tens of millions of caterpillars are destroying crops and polluting waterways in the country's agricultural centers.

 The United Nations Food and Agriculture Organization says the caterpillars are invading houses in some areas.
 More than one hundred thousand people have fled their homes because of the insects.

 The government in Monrovia has appealed for international help.
 Agriculture Minister Christopher Toe urged other countries to help save Liberia's crops and other vegetation that the caterpillars feed on.

 The area struck by the caterpillars has some of the richest farmland in Liberia.
 The agriculture minister said Bong County grows most of the country’s cassava, eddoes, plantains, bananas and potatoes.

 Ben Donnie, an environmental activist, said the Liberian food supply is sure to suffer.
 He noted that Bong and Lofa counties produce the most rice, and he added, “We cannot live without rice.”

 As the caterpillars feed on crops, their waste pollutes waterways and drinking wells.

 The caterpillar invasion could be the country's worst in thirty years.
 Winfred Hammond is the U.N.
 Food and Agriculture Organization representative in Liberia.
 He says an unusually late rainy season might be causing the invasion.
 And unless it is quickly contained, he says, it could grow into a crisis involving Guinea, Sierra Leone and Ivory Coast.